-In the Item 21 Attachment, you describe the specific products and services that are part of that request.
-Your attachment should include a narrative description of each product or service and you can also include additional details - a product specification, a sample bill, a copy of the contract you have with your service provider, or other documentation - that will help your reviewer understand exactly what you have included.
+In your Item 21 Attachment, you describe the specific products and services that are part of your funding request.
+Your attachment should include a narrative description of each product or service.
+You can also add details - a product specification, a sample bill, a copy of the contract you have with your service provider, or other documentation - that will help your reviewer understand exactly what you have included.

-The services reviewer may need to ask you questions to clarify the specification, function, and/or planned use or uses of the products and services in order to make a determination of eligibility.
+The initial reviewer may need to ask you questions to clarify the specific type of services being received, the quantity and function of those services, and/or planned use(s) or users of the services in order to make a determination of eligibility.